exasol/websocket-api/docs/commands/executeV1.md

 This command executes an SQL statement.

-If the SQL statement returns a result set which has less than 1,000 rows of data, the data will be provided in the data field of resultSet.
-However if the SQL statement returns a result set which has 1,000 or more rows of data, a result set will be opened whose handle is returned in the resultSetHandle field of resultSet.
-Using this handle, the data from the result set can be retrieved using the Fetch command.
-Once the result set is no longer needed, it should be closed using the CloseResultSet command.
+If the command returns a result set which has less than 1,000 rows of data, the data will be provided in the `data` field of `resultSet`.
+However if the command returns a result set which has 1,000 or more rows of data, a result set will be opened whose handle is returned in the `resultSetHandle` field of `resultSet`.
+Using this handle, the data from the result set can be retrieved using the `fetch` command.
+Once the result set is no longer needed, it should be closed using the `closeResultSet` command.

 Request fields:
   * command (string) => command name: "executePreparedStatement"
-  * attributes (object) => attributes to set for the connection (see below)
+  * attributes (object) => attributes to set for the connection (see [Attributes](../WebsocketAPIV1.md#attributes-session-and-database-properties))
   * sqlText (string) => SQL statement to execute

 Request JSON format